mkiatos/power-push-grasping/README.md

 # Power Push-Grasping

 Power Push-Grasping (PPG) is a method for planning multi-fingered power grasps in dense clutter.
-Especially, robot agents are trained in order to create enough space for the fingers to wrap around the target object to perform a stable power grasp, using a single primitive action.
+Specifically, robot agents are trained in order to create enough space for the fingers to wrap around the target object to perform a stable power grasp, using a single primitive action.

 This repository provides PyTorch code for training and testing PPG policies in simulation with a Barrett Hand.
 This is the reference implementation for the paper: 'Learning Push-Grasping in Dense Clutter'.